26 Different Types of Wasps in Ohio

 by Mary Keim is licensed under CC BY-NC-SA 2.0

-Squarehead Wasps, also known as Ectemnius wasps, are a type of wasp found in Ohio.
+Squarehead Wasps, or Ectemnius wasps, are a type found in Ohio.

-They are small wasps that measure between 0.7 and 1.2 inches in length and are dark brown or black.
+They are small wasps that measure between 0.7 and 1.2 inches long and are dark brown or black.

 These wasps have distinctive square-shaped heads and feed on nectar and other insect larvae.